glowinthedark/FFMpeg-Online/README.md

 Please make a pull request to edit this list.

 # Requests
-1. Command for turning HTMl5 animations into WebP videos?
+1. Command for turning HTML5 animations into WebP videos?

-# Commands
+# Scenarios & Commands
-Please list scenarios and commands here.
-Where possible, please cite and credit the command creators.
+Where possible, please credit and link to the command creators.

 **Convert videos to 720p web-playable videos**
 * Creator: https://github.com/nicbou/